BY HENRIK DAHL

-The artist grew up in Brittnau under poor conditions.
-(Her family worked as weavers.)
-When Emma Kunz was about 18 she started practicing healing, and claimed to have telepathic and prophetic capabilities.
+The artist grew up under poor conditions in Brittnau, where her family worked as weavers.
+When Kunz was about 18 she started practicing healing, and claimed to have telepathic and prophetic capabilities.
 Later, her work made her go looking in the Swiss countryside for materials with healing properties.
 The search was a success.
 In the beginning of the 1940s, Kunz discovered a stone that she said was unique.
 The stone, which she found in a quarry in Würenlos, was named AION A. She was convinced of its power to heal, and felt that it had to be known to the whole of humanity.
-Today the stone is an approved herbal medicine and can be bought at chemist’s shops in Switzerland.
+Today, the stone is an approved herbal medicine and can be bought at chemist’s shops in Switzerland.
 The cave where the stone was found is called the Emma Kunz Grotto.

 Between 1923 and 1939 Kunz worked for the artist and art critic Jacob Friedrich Welti.
 It was at the end of this period, in 1938, that she started to make her typical square metre sized drawings on graph paper.
 The artworks were created using graphite and colour pencil, as well as wax crayon.
 At that point, Kunz was in her mid forties and had no formal art education.